The 5 Vowel Tones

 Connection • Life Line to God

-The U tone represents connection.
-The cord or braided rope symbolizes a link between worlds, a lifeline joining the individual to a greater source of being.
-Through this tone, awareness moves beyond isolation and recognizes its relationship to the whole, experiencing the continuity between self and the divine.
+The U tone symbolizes connection.
+The cord or braided rope represents a link between worlds, a lifeline joining the individual to a greater source of being.
+Through this tone, awareness moves beyond isolation and recognizes its relationship to the whole and the continuity between self and the divine.

 Connection completes the progression.